-First of all, celebrate.
+First of all, CELEBRATE – Market is HIGH!

-Isn’t this something which everyone wishes for when the invest- Market going higher and higher.
+Isn’t this something which everyone wishes for when the invest- Market going higher and higher?

 If you have invested intelligently, then your portfolio would also have gone up along with the rise in the market.
 And hence it a reason to celebrate.
-All the hard work that you did in researching, picking stocks and investing is finally giving sugary fruits.
+All the hard work that you did in researching, picking stocks, and investing is finally giving sugary fruits.
 In short, this moment something that you might be waiting for a long time to occur and it finally happened.
 Therefore, ENJOY.

 Nevertheless, when the market goes up, there may be few behavioral issues associated with it that you can notice in your day-to-day lifestyle.
-It’s important to understand them as these behavior change might hurt your investment strategy.
+It’s important to understand them as these behavior changes might hurt your investment strategy.
 Here are a few of the observable behavioral issues when the market goes up.

-Behavioral Issues when the market goes up:
+Behavioral Issues when the market goes up

 1. You’ll feel richer which may lead to increased personal expenses.